-It's important to understand the carb content of fruits you are eating on the keto diet.
+It's important to understand the carb content of fruits you eat on the keto diet.
 As we mentioned earlier, most fruits are high in carbs and are a no-go if you're following a ketogenic diet.

-With that said, compared to most other types of fruit, watermelon has a lower carb content.
+With that said, watermelon has a lower carb content compared to most other types of fruit.
 This is true for most berries which are typically low in carbs, an

 To break it down, 1 cup of watermelon contains only 11.5 grams of carbohydrates with 0.5 grams of fiber.
-So, for a cup, the total net carbs in watermelon are only around 11 grams.
+So, the total net carbs in watermelon are only around 11 grams for a cup.

 With that said, is watermelon keto-friendly?
-Yes, it can be enjoyed in small portions or added to certain dishes.
+It can be enjoyed in small portions or added to certain dishes.

-To fit watermelon into a ketogenic diet you'll need to keep track of what you're eating.
-For example, if you're consuming 2,000 calories each day with a maximum of 25 grams of carbs you could easily consume half your daily carb intake with a single cup serving of watermelon.
+You'll need to track your eating to fit watermelon into a ketogenic diet.
+For example, if you're consuming 2,000 calories each day with a maximum of 25 grams of carbs, you could easily consume half your daily carb intake with a single cup of watermelon.

-You'll have to carefully plan your meals and stick to smaller portions to fit it into your keto diet.
+You'll have to carefully plan your meals and stick to smaller portions to fit them into your keto diet.

 What Other Fruits Can You Eat on Keto?